Search Adaptive Manual

 Assess how much the student can hear, is one side better than the other, what sign language they use.

 If the student needs to communicate using sign language they may have an interpreter with them or we can write down on paper/phones to relay information.
-We may what to learn some common signs e.g. “I need the bathroom, I’m cold, Somethings wrong, I’m hungry…”
+It is beneficial to learn some common signs e.g. “I need the bathroom, I’m cold, Somethings wrong, I’m hungry…”

 Vision Impairment